titanium-knights/team-a-2018/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 This module, TeamCode, contains the code for the team's robot controller app.

+Sample code from FIRST can be found in `FtcRobotController/src/main/java/external.samples`.

+**IMPORTANT:** Use of vision features requires a Vuforia authentication key.
+Please browse to `sensing.VuforiaAuthKey` to learn how to set one up.

 ## List of Packages
 This module contains numerous packages, each containing a different set of classes with various functions.